 Held in collaboration with Homecoming and Family Weekend

-The sixth annual LIASE Southeast Asia Symposium focuses on challenges to the environmental future of the region, with a focus on Thailand.
-A full schedule will be posted on this page when available.
-The Symposium brings together participants and Southeast Asianist scholars from universities around the Northwest, regional cuisine, cultural performances, a batik workshop, and features talks from students who have conducted research as part of the LIASE sponsored 2019 field school program in Thailand.
+The sixth annual LIASE Southeast Asia Symposium focused on challenges to the environmental future of the region, with a focus on Thailand.
+The full schedule of the event is below.
+The Symposium brought together participants and Southeast Asianist scholars from universities around the Northwest, regional cuisine, cultural performances, a batik workshop, and featured talks from students who conducted research as part of the LIASE sponsored 2019 field school program in Thailand.

 |Time||Day 1: FRIDAY 10/4/19|

 |10am||Loggers Keep Learning / LIASE Faculty Talk: Professor Nancy Bristow

 "Teaching the Entangled Past and Present: Historical Reflections from the Field" in Murray Boardroom, Wheelock Student Center.

 |2pm||Loggers Keep Learning / LIASE Faculty Talk: Professor Gareth Barkin

 "Decolonizing the Study-Tour: Imagining a Collaborative Approach to Short-term Study Abroad" in Murray Boardroom, Wheelock Student Center.

 |3pm||2020 Indonesia Field School Information Meeting in Murray Boardroom.|